Alternative Dispute Resolution

 This decree amended the Consumer Code (Legislative Decree No. 260 of 6 September 2005) by adding Title II-bis Out-of-court dispute resolution and replacing art.
 141 with articles 141-bis to 141-decies.

 On 5 May 2016, the Authority for Electricity, Gas and the Water System adopted the Integrated Text on extra-judicial dispute resolution procedures between customers or end users and operators or service providers in the sectors regulated by the Authority for Electricity, Gas and the Water system - Integrated Text on Conciliation (TICO).

-Enel also participates in the Assisted Negotiation procedure according to the requirements contained in the legal text establishing it, in observance of the provisions of the Authority for Electricity, Gas and the Water System and in accordance with the requirements of the coordination documents (consolidated acts, codes, decrees and ministerial circulars) that will regulate the establishment of mandatory attempts at settlement.
+Furthermore, Enel participates in the Assisted Negotiation procedure according to the provisions contained in the text of the founding law, in compliance with the provisions of ARERA, and according to what will be provided for in the coordination deeds (consolidated texts, codes, decrees and ministerial circulars) which will regulate institution of the mandatory attempt at conciliation.

 Some useful links and addresses:

-For information and access to the Energy Conciliation Service introduced by the Authority with Resolution260/2012/E/com visit our website at https://www.arera.it/it/consumatori/conciliazione.htm
+For information and access to the Energy Conciliation Service introduced by the Authority with Resolution260/2012/E/com visit this website.

-For information on the Joint Negotiation procedure between Enel and the consumer associations visit the website at: www.pariteticaenel-associazioni.it
+For information on the Joint Negotiation procedure between Enel and the consumer associations visit this website.